joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

   /** Status */
   signInStatus, // overall auth status, e.g. is the user signed in or not?
-Use this field to show the relevant UI, e.g. render a sign-in page, if the status equals "NOT_SIGNED_IN" signingInStatus, // status of the most recent sign-in attempt, e.g. "REQUESTING_SIGNIN_LINK", or "STARTING_SIGN_IN_WITH_FIDO2" busy, // boolean, set to true during sign-in and sign-out (e.g. use this if you want to display a spinner)
+Use this field to show the relevant UI, e.g. render a sign-in page, if the status equals "NOT_SIGNED_IN" signingInStatus, // status of the most recent sign-in attempt, e.g. "STARTING_SIGN_IN_WITH_FIDO2" busy, // boolean, set to true during sign-in and sign-out (e.g. use this if you want to display a spinner)

   /** Sign out */